aanyaSrivastava/goodWill/README.md

 # GoodWill

 ## Overview
-goodWill is a mobile application designed to connect blood donors and recipients in real time, ensuring timely access to life-saving blood and rare medications, particularly in rural areas.
+GoodWill is a mobile application designed to connect blood donors and recipients in real time, ensuring timely access to life-saving blood and rare medications, particularly in rural areas.

 ## Features
 - **Real-Time Blood Request Matching**